28 Mar 2011

 From memory, off the top of my head, this book includes Caroline having a mysterious ailment which she doesn't want to tell Peter about; the barman's wife Georgie starting an affair (or, at least, a romance) with Dicky Tutt, a broken leg, and a fight about harvest decorations.
 Oh, and a rather dramatic fight at the top of the church tower.

-I was surprised that I did quite enjoy reading it - I tend to feel that these books could do with some editing, but I didn't find the ultra informal style or wordiness to be too much of a problem.
+I was surprised that I did quite enjoy reading it.
+I tend to feel that these books could do with some editing, but I didn't find the ultra informal style or wordiness to be too much of a problem.
 I'd totally forgotten how the book ended, and how most of the problems were resolved, so felt it was worth reading again.

 All the 'Turnham Malpas' novels stand alone, but it's probably easiest to read them in approximate order.
-First in the series is 'The New Rector'.
+First in the series is 'The new rector'.

 Review copyright Sue's Book Reviews, 28th March 2011